 Cheye-Ann Corona is a senior policy and government affairs associate for western states, working on issues related to small dollar and student lending.
 Cheye-Ann joined our Oakland office from Washington, D.C. where she worked on federal policy reforms ranging from issues related to homeownership, economic inequality, labor, education, and financial services.

-Cheye-Ann has dedicated over a decade to advocating for viable public policy reforms that provide economic, political, and social mobility for communities of color.
-Prior to joining CRL, Cheye-Ann served as a Senior Legislative Assistant for Congressman Al Green a senior member of the House Financial Services Committee.
-She was a Graduate Housing Fellow with the Congressional Hispanic Caucus Institute where she published a policy brief on federal policies to alleviate the affordable housing crisis.
-She also spent time as a Legislative Assistant in the California State Legislature and has been involved in organizing low-income communities of color in Los Angeles against gentrification.
+Cheye-Ann has dedicated the past 10 years of her career to advocating for public policy reforms that provide economic, political, and social mobility for communities of color.
+Prior to joining CRL, Cheye-Ann served as a senior legislative assistant to Congressman Al Green, a senior member of the House Financial Services Committee.
+She was also a graduate housing fellow with the Congressional Hispanic Caucus Institute with placements at the U.S. Department of Housing and Urban Development and the U.S. House Financial Services Committee.
+During this time, Cheye-Ann published a policy brief in the Harvard Journal of Hispanic Policy focused on evaluating the Obama-era Promise Zones Initiative on urban revitalization with recommendations to acknowledge demographic shifts, center cultural relevancy, affordable housing and asset-based development.

-Cheye-Ann graduated from the University of California, Los Angeles (UCLA) with a B.A. in International Development Studies and a two M.A.’s in Urban Planning and Latin American Studies.
+Cheye-Ann graduated from the University of California, Los Angeles (UCLA) with a B.A. in international development studies and a dual Masters’ degree in urban planning and Latin American studies.